lowRISC/opentitan/hw/ip/uart/doc/_index.md

 ### Serial interface (both directions)

-TX/RX serial lines are high when idle.
-Data starts with START bit (1-->0) followed by 8 data bits.
-Least significant bit is sent first.
-If parity feature is turned on, at the end of the data bit, odd or even parity bit follows then STOP bit completes one byte data transfer.
+The TX/RX serial lines are high when idle.
+Data starts with a START bit (high idle state deasserts, **1**-->**0**) followed by 8 data bits.
+The least significant bit is sent first.
+If the parity feature is turned on then an odd or even parity bit follows after the data bits.
+Finally a STOP (**1**) bit completes one byte of data transfer.

 {{< wavejson >}}
 {